Vicky Dhaliwal

-Tarandeep Singh Dhaliwal, known professionally as Vicky Dhaliwal, is an Indian-Punjabi lyricist, singer and former Kabaddi player.
+Tarandeep Singh "Vicky" Dhaliwal is an Indian lyricist, singer and former Kabaddi player.
 He rose to fame after release of "Diamond" by Gurnam Bhullar.
-He had played Kabaddi at the national level but left due to injury in his shoulder.
-In September 2020, Dhaliwal released his debut single "1.5 Lakh", featuring Gurlez Akhtar.
+Dhaliwal released his debut single "1.5 Lakh", featuring Gurlez Akhtar in 2020.

 Early life

-Dhaliwa' was born in a Jat Sikh family at Rasoli (a village near Patran in Punjab, India), as Tarandeep Singh Dhaliwal.
-He completed his school education in village Kamalpur Kaleke, where his maternal relatives live and further education in college near his residence.
+Tarandeep Singh Dhaliwal was born into a Jat Sikh family in Rasauli, Patiala district.

 Kabaddi

 Dhaliwal was the defender in Circle-style Punjabi Kabaddi.
 He had also played the national level in Kabaddi.
 He has played for many clubs and academies in his career.
 He left Kabaddi due to an injury in his shoulder.
 It took a long time for him to recover from his injury which led him to leave Kabaddi.

 Career

 Dhaliwal used to write songs even when he played Kabaddi but had not recorded any songs before.
 In an interview he "listened to the old and classical Punjabi lyricists and poets like Shiv Kumar Batalvi, Bulle Shah, Muhammad Sadiq, Gurdas Mann, Kuldeep Manak and many more.
 He got inspirations from them to write good.
 Also, he got some words from them for his songs."
 As Dhaliwal was born to a middle-class Jat Sikh family, his parents used to criticise his passion as an unrespected profession in society but still supported him.
 His career also includes 17 years of hard struggle.
 In 2015-16, his songs like "Rakhli Pyaar Nal", "Joban Rutte" and many more sung by Gurnam Bhullar, Gurjazz, Manjit Sahota, Miss Pooja and Jass Bajwa were successful.

 Nowadays, Dhaliwal is known as one of the best Punjabi lyricist.
 Also, he has written song "Laanedarniye" form the film Kurmaiyan sung by Gurnam Bhullar.
 However, "Diamond" is believed his most popular song which was also sung by Gurnam Bhullar.
 The song has been viewed 536 million times on YouTube.
 Most of songs of Gurnam Bhullar, Gurjazz are penned by Dhaliwal.

 He has also been appeared in some song videos penned by him.
 When he asked about singing, he said, "Definitely, he would launch his own track sung by himself only in future as lyricist doesn't get that popularity and fame that singer get."